Photo by Beth Skogen

 Coauthors

-Ned Foley (Ohio State), Scott Ganz (Georgetown, AEI), Dorit Hochbaum (UC Berkeley), Jim Orlin (MIT), Rebecca Stone (UCLA), Alexander Stremitzer (ETH Zurich)
+Anat Admati (Stanford), Ned Foley (Ohio State), Ezra Friedman (Northwestern), Scott Ganz (Georgetown, AEI), Michael Gilbert (University of Virginia), Dorit Hochbaum (UC Berkeley), John Mantus (Carnegie Mellon), Jim Orlin (MIT), Paul Pfleiderer (Stanford), Aneesh Raghunandan (Yale), Rebecca Stone (UCLA), Alexander Stremitzer (ETH Zurich)

 css.php